Sharps 4-Barrel Derringer These guns were made from about 1860 to 1872

 recipient of a chunk of lead was afraid of getting an infection with a

-Serial number is 50219.
-The right side of the frame is marked in a
+slow death.
+This one has walnut grips.
+Serial number is14705.
+The right side of the frame is marked in a circular pattern

-circular pattern "C.SHARPS & CO.
+"C.SHARPS & CO.
 PHILADA.
-PA." while the left side
+PA." while the left side is marked "C

-with no original finish remaining on the barrel, but the metal is
+Antique Fine with no original finish remaining on the barrel.
+Brass

-forsale) The original is an ANTIQUE and can be shipped directly to you.
+and can be shipped directly to you.
+Sold as an Antique ~ no guarantees,

 To view prices realized you must be an "Archives Member".
 Click Here to log in.